Virtual Help icon Virtual Help

 Quoting, Summarizing & Paraphrasing Sources: sub-module 2 of 2 of writing your essay

-Summarizing is when you write a brief description of the main ideas or concepts in an essay, article or story.
-Paraphrasing expresses an author's ideas from a source but is written using your own words.
-Whenever you use a source (ideas or words from someone else), you must cite your source.
+When incorporating sources into your work, there are several ways to represent another author’s ideas while supporting your own.
+Summarizing is when you write a brief description of the main ideas or concepts in an essay, article, or story.
+Paraphrasing expresses an author’s ideas from a source but is written using your own words.
+Quoting, on the other hand, uses the exact words of the source to highlight a key point or phrase.

 Tips